What Are C-Level Corporate Jobs?

 Senior Executive Teams

 In large corporate organizations, many of these officers work together to create a senior executive team.
 Senior executive teams are expected to make joint decisions on investments, customer-facing issues, operations, and finance.
-They work together to determine best strategies for all important issues and decisions that affect the company at its highest level.
+They work together to determine the best strategies for all important issues and decisions that affect the company at its highest level.

 Job Search Tips for C-Level Executives